WP2.3 Component Survey

 Identity and Trust

 These components manage participant identification, credential issuance, and trust anchors within the data space.
-NOTE: The Identity Hub has been identified as a cross-cutting dependency for many pilots.
+NOTE: The Identity Hub has been identified as a cross-cutting dependency for many implementation sites.
 Please be as precise as possible about your current status.

 Manages participant identity, Verifiable Credentials, and DIDs